Feel Good This Autumn

 Let your mind wonder, with a hot cuppa and some soothing music as you browse our Autumn Arrivals, Lake District cottages waiting for you this autumn.

 A Mindful Walk in the Woods

-In today’s hyper connected world, it’s very easy to breeze past some of the simple things that, if we were to be more mindful of, would bring us pleasure and health benefits.
+In today’s hyper connected world, it’s very easy to breeze past some of the simple things.
+Ones that, if we were more mindful of, would bring us pleasure and health benefits.

-This autumn, the Forestry Commission have teamed up with mental health charity Mind to raise awareness of the health benefits of connecting with our beautiful forests and woodlands as a way of awakening our senses and becoming more self-aware and mindful.
+This autumn, the Forestry Commission have teamed up with mental health charity Mind.
+They are working to raise awareness of the health benefits of connecting with our beautiful forests and woodlands.
+This is a way of awakening our senses and becoming more self-aware and mindful.

 Sight is our dominant sense and a walk in an autumn wood greets us with a large blaze of oranges, reds and yellows, all of which are uplifting colours.
 They stimulate the mind and are associated with vitality, optimism and joy.

 And as we trudge along a carpet of leaves, whether we’re chattering away with friends or chasing little ones, it doesn’t take long until you start kicking your feet through piles of leaves in complete delight.
 The rustling sound, sense of fun and beautiful damp, earthy smell that is released is undoubtably energising.
 You start to breath deeper breaths and taste the cooler, moist air.